Take a virtual tour of the Albany Heritage Exhibit today.

 In 1664 when the Dutch surrendered to the British without a battle, King Charles II granted territory including New Netherland, New England, Long Island and Delaware to his royal brother James, the Duke of both York and Albany.
 Thus Beverwyck became Albany and New Amsterdam became New York.
 Albany remained under British rule until the American Revolution.

-It was on July 22, 1686 that Governor Thomas Dongan representing the British crown granted a charter recognizing Albany as a city.
+It was on July 22, 1686, that Governor Thomas Dongan representing the British crown granted a charter recognizing Albany as a city.
 Dongan also appointed Pieter Schuyler as the first mayor.
-Since that time 74 men have served as mayor of which 34 were of Dutch decent.
+Since that time 74 men and one woman have served as mayor of which 34 were of Dutch decent.

 During the 18th century, Africans were introduced to Albany due to the slave trade.
 Also, many Europeans were attracted to Albany as a trading center and often settled in the area.
 While the fur trade declined, other raw materials such as lumber and grain were rapidly filling the wants and needs of Europe.

 With increased economic and political tensions between the colonies and sovereign England, Albany supported the First Continental Congress in Philadelphia.
-During the war years (1775-1783) because of its central location on the Hudson River, Albany was a useful supply center as well as a focal point for military planning.
+During the war years (1775 through 1783) because of its central location on the Hudson River, Albany was a useful supply center as well as a focal point for military planning.
 Albany native Philip Livingston was one of the signers of the Declaration of Independence.

 Among those involved in the military campaigns were Albany's sons, Generals Philip Schuyler, Peter Gansevoort and Abraham Ten Broeck.
 At what is known as the war's turning point, with Burgoyne's surrender at Saratoga, Burgoyne became a prisoner guest at the Schuyler Mansion (now a state historic site).
 It was a mansion that played host to many notables of the era including George Washington, Alexander Hamilton, John Jay and Aaron Burr.